medley56/space_packet_parser/docs/source/developers.md

 ```

 ## Building Documentation with Sphinx
-Documentation is automatically built on ReadTheDocs but you can also build it locally with:
+Documentation is automatically built on ReadTheDocs in response to every PR and release,
+but you can also build it locally with:
 ```bash
 # From docs directory
 make html && open build/html/index.html